develtechmon/ROS2/UserGuide/ros2_humble_slam_running_real_robot.md

 # Getting Started

-In this userguide, i'm going to show on how to runnig SLAM in our actual robot that made of
+In this userguide, i'm going to show on how to running SLAM in our actual robot that made of
 * LD019 Lidar x 1
 * RPi 4B 4GB x 1
 * 2 Encoder Motor x 2